jcharry/SciPlay/README.md

-#A Playground to learn about physics and Javascript#
+#A Marriage of Science and Javascript#

 #NOTE: STILL IN DEVELOPMENT#